-In-year admissions or admissions at the beginning of school years other than Reception will only be considered by the Governing Body up to half a term [using the three term year] in advance of the desired date for entry.
+In-year admissions or admissions at the beginning of school years other than Reception will only be considered by the Governing Body up to half a term in advance of the desired date for entry.
 For example for entry in January, the application will not be considered until after the October half term break.
-[Please note that the school does not have a normal point of entry to Year 3 - applications for entry at the beginning of Year 3 are treated as indicated in this section.]
+Please note that the school does not have a normal point of entry to Year 3 - applications for entry at the beginning of Year 3 are treated as indicated in this section.